kennycason/kennycason/posts/2011-11-20-php-logger.markdown

 tags: logger, php
 ---

 Mainly written for fun, but this is a configurable Logger written in PHP that supports multiple handlers, including Writers (File, SQL, Apache's Error Log, Echo), configurable Formatting. various logging levels (FATAL, ERROR, WARN, INFO, DEBUG, TRACE).
-Also useful functions like isDebug/TraceEnabled(), to check before building large strings to debug/trace(). *While each logger instance can have a unique name, there isn't any parent/child hierarchy attributed to them.
+Also useful functions like isDebug/TraceEnabled(), to check before building large strings to debug/trace().
+While each logger instance can have a unique name, there isn't any parent/child hierarchy attributed to them.

-<b>update:</b> Now on <a href="https://github.com/kennycason/log4php" title="GitHub" target="_blank">GitHub</a> <br/>
+<b>update:</b> Now on <a href="https://github.com/kennycason/log4php" title="GitHub" target="blank">GitHub</a> <br/>

 ```{.php .numberLines startFrom="1"}